 Cercare Materiale Audiovisivo

 The catalog is also used to find videos, films and music available in the Cornell University Library.
-Note the format listing in the left column.
-Clicking on Video displays the 56 items in that format.
-Clicking on Non-musical Recordings would display the 3 spoken word titles.
-Note also the Language limit option, which sorts search results by language and allows you to see just material in the language you select.
+The format listing in the Limit Your Search column on the left part of the screen contains Video category.
+Clicking on Video displays the items in that format.
+Clicking on Non-musical Recordings format limit would display the 3 spoken word titles.
+There is also a Language limit option, which sorts search results by language and allows you to see just material in the language you select.